 And he did the same again in 2008 by crashing Graham Onions in the same direction to win a 50-over Trophy match against Durham at Old Trafford.

 Mind you, he has always had a liking for the spectacular.
-Just ask Michael Vaughan, who was the victim of a stunning one-handed catch at deep mid-wicket during a Twenty20 Cup Roses match at Old Trafford in 2009.
+Just ask Michael Vaughan, who was the victim of a stunning one-handed catch at deep mid-wicket during a Twenty20 Roses match at Old Trafford in 2009.

-He was the first of the club’s academy products to be given a professional contract ahead of his first-class debut in 2005.
+He was the first of the club’s Academy products to be given a professional contract ahead of his first-class debut in 2005.